OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 Information Gathering and Usage

-*   When you register for GitHub we ask for information such as your name, email address, billing address, credit card information.
-Members who sign up for the free account are not required to enter a credit card.
+*   When you register for GitHub we ask for information such as your name, email address, billing address, or payment information.
+Members who sign up for the free account are not required to enter any payment details.
 *   GitHub uses collected information for the following general purposes: products and services provision, billing, identification and authentication, services improvement, contact, and research.

 Cookies